val broker = SimBroker()

 and ensure it closely mimics the behavior of your real broker.

-if you don’t take any type of trading cost into account, your profitable strategy in back-test might turn out not to be that profitable in live trading.
+If you don’t take any type of trading cost into account, your profitable strategy in back-test might turn out not to be that profitable in live trading.
 When in doubt, better to be on the safe side and configure the cost to be slightly higher than expected. |

 -